On this page

 Other types of funds may attract certain types of members for historic reasons, such as public servants or members of a trade union, but now accept all-comers.

-Wealthy individuals and people who want to hold business or investment property inside their super fund often prefer to run their own self-managed fund.
+Wealthy individuals and people who want to hold business or investment property inside their super fund often prefer to run their own self-managed super fund.

 Whatever your circumstances, it’s important to canvass all your options before you make your final selection.
 It’s also worth remembering that your choice of fund is not a life sentence.
 If you are unhappy with your fund for whatever reason, you are free to switch funds provided you have choice.

 Types of super funds

 Here is a rundown of the five types of funds:

 - Corporate funds.
 These funds are offered by companies such as Telstra and Qantas for their employees.
 Some large corporates operate the fund under a board of trustees representing the employer and employees.
 Smaller corporate funds may operate under the umbrella of a large retail or industry super fund.
-Funds run by the employer or an industry fund are generally not-for-profit, while those run by retail funds retain some profits.
+Funds run by your employer or an industry fund are generally not-for-profit, while those run by retail funds retain some profits.
 They are generally low to medium cost, especially for large corporates.
 Most are accumulation (pre-retirement) funds, but some older funds may be defined benefit (see ‘Accumulation vs defined benefit funds’ below).